 The views value must be a 2 dimensional array.
 The first level maps a viewtype to a list of view mappings.
 The secondary lists map view names to file paths, either absolute or relative to the Elgg root directory.

 If you check your assets into source control, point to them like this:

-To point to assets installed with composer, use install-root-relative paths by leaving off the leading slash:
+To point to assets installed with fxp/composer-asset-plugin, use install-root-relative paths by leaving off the leading slash: